dineshpalli/cloudresumechallenge-azure/README.md

 14. **CI/CD (Back End):** Set up a CI/CD pipeline to automate deployment of your back-end (the Azure Function and related infrastructure).
 15. **CI/CD (Front End):** Set up a CI/CD pipeline to automate deployment of your front-end (the static website).
 16. **Blog Post:** Write a blog (or LinkedIn article!) about your journey and lessons learned.

- ([image]()) *Architecture of the Cloud Resume Challenge on Azure.
-The static resume site is hosted on Azure Storage and exposed to the web via a content delivery network service (Azure Front Door or CDN) for global, secure access.
-An Azure Function app provides a Python API for the visitor counter, with data persisted in an Azure Cosmos DB database.
-All components (storage, function, database, networking) are defined as code and deployed through CI/CD pipelines.*

 As you can see, the challenge is an **end-to-end project** touching almost every aspect of cloud and web development: front-end design, back-end APIs, databases, networking, authentication, automation, and more.
 It’s intense.
 No tutorials, no courses, just dragging myself through dirt?
 So, I finished cloud resume challenge in MS Azure - the turnkey github repo can be found here - feel free to fork / clone / star the repo.
 I knew I would hit roadblocks in each of these areas – and indeed I did.
 But with each obstacle came an opportunity to learn and grow.
 There were severael moments across the challenge where i had to show myself that I am with it or on it, which helped me learn a lot and not give up at the slightest sight of challenge / discomfort.
 This made me imbue a lot of learning and experience like, figure out where something broke, what broke, why it broke and then devising plans to how to fix the broken things, doing 'smoke-tests' and fixtures.